-You can pass in your own configuration (e.g. for MapBox access token, or db URI, see below) like we described above for running a container: put a file flexmeasures.cfg into a local folder called flexmeasures-instance.
+You can pass in your own configuration (e.g. for MapBox access token, or db URI, see below) like we described in Configuration and customization - put a file flexmeasures.cfg into a local folder called flexmeasures-instance (the volume should be already mapped).